archmisha/mediarss/src/main/resources/readme.txt

  after adding a movie and its already available make it be sorted to top?

- download all is not present
  Wrong/not existing subtitles - no eng default subcenter

 - update schedule when tracked shows updated
  - Stop searching in the middle of the search - Stuck everything! strange red line
  - Tracked TV shows - table looks bad
- - movie search - result message - if not in focux in browser tab tab hover in firefox bad and in chrome good section line width different that heade tabs should trim search terms of show name?

 movies mark all as viewed